 Step 5: Priority and Use Claims

-Declare whether your trademark is “Proposed to be Used” or “Already in Use” in India.
+Declare whether your mark is “Proposed to be Used” or “Already in Use” in India.
 Proposed use applications don’t require evidence but create potential vulnerabilities against prior user challenges.

-For use claims, specify the exact date when you first used the trademark commercially in India.
+For use claims, specify the exact date when you first used the mark commercially in India.
 Provide supporting evidence like invoices, advertisements, product packaging, or business documents showing the mark’s use.

 Step 6: Power of Attorney (If Applicable)

-If filing through a trademark agent, provide their complete registration details, including agent number and firm name.
+If filing through an agent, provide their complete registration details, including agent number and firm name.
 Upload the signed Power of Attorney authorizing the agent to represent you before the Registry.

-Company applications require board resolutions designating individuals authorized to sign trademark documents and make representations.
-These resolutions prove corporate authorization for the trademark filing decision.
+Company applications require board resolutions designating individuals authorized to sign documents and make representations.
+These resolutions prove corporate authorization for the filing decision.

 Step 7: Payment Details

-The last step of the trademark form TM-A requires you to pay the prescribed fee for trademark registration.
+The last step of the form TM-A requires you to pay the prescribed fee for registration.
 TM-A filing fees vary depending on whether the applicant is an individual or a company.

 The total timeline for the trademark registration process varies, but it typically takes 12 to 18 months.

-Common Mistakes in Filing Trademark Form TM-A in India
+Common Mistakes in Filing Form TM-A in India

-Many applicants make common errors when filling out the trademark form TM-A. Some of these include:
+Many applicants make common errors when filling out the form TM-A. Some of these include:

 To avoid these issues, double-check the TM-A form before submitting it.
 It’s also advisable to seek legal help if you’re unsure about any step in the process.

-The TM-A form is specifically used to apply for trademark registration in India.
-It is the primary application form for registering your trademark with the Trademark Registry.
+The TM-A form is specifically used to apply for mark registration in India.
+It is the primary application form for registering your mark with the Registry.

-Each form is designed for a specific stage or action within the trademark registration process.
+Each form is designed for a specific stage or action within the registration process.